petertwigg/petertwigg.github.io/sessions.md

 ### Working with Your Potential

 Human beings have much more potential than they realise.
 The style of work I practice involves processes that are designed to put clients in touch with inner aspects of themselves.
-Clients experience parts of themselves that are more joyful, awake and knowing, aspects that have an innate self-healing capacity, and that can help clients move beyond mental and emotional limitations that hold them back in life.
+Clients experience parts of themselves that are more joyful, awake and knowing, aspects that have an innate self-healing capacity, and that can help you move beyond mental and emotional limitations that hold you back in life.
 These inner aspects of human consciousness are not abstract qualities but have a direct relation to who people are and what they are able achieve in their daily lives.

-Part of my work is to help clients to recognise their true nature and from there, an unravelling and ownership of their very being can begin to take place.
+Part of my work is to help clients to recognise their true nature and from there, a stepping into and ownership of their very being can begin to take place.

 > You don't change by solving your problems.
 You solve your problems by changing.
 > &mdash; Samuel Sagan MD